 It might not be the most exciting thing to think about when you're planning to open a new restaurant, but it's vitally important—you'll need insurance.
-It's one area in the restaurant business that you do not want to skimp on.
+It's one area in the restaurant business where you do not want to skimp.

 Insurance can protect you and your business against myriad problems from broken equipment to liability lawsuits.
 Depending on where you live, you might be required to carry certain types of insurance for your restaurant.
 You'll also have to carry certain types of insurance to satisfy your bank loans and mortgage terms.

 Property Insurance protects your premises in the event of fire and vandalism, but it might not cover natural disasters such as floods or earthquakes.
 You'll need additional coverage for that.
 If you have any mortgage on your business or your equipment, you should carry a property insurance policy and your lender might even require that you do so.

 General Liability is the umbrella policy that protects you if someone slips and falls in your restaurant or gets sick after eating there, whether it was your fault or not.
 It is a must-have in today’s sometime sue-happy world.

 Most states require that any establishment holding a liquor license carry liquor liability insurance as well.
 It helps protect you if a customer has too much to drink at your establishment then tries to drive and hurts himself or others.

 If you have a company vehicle, you'll want automobile liability, too.
 It might be covered under your general liability policy but check with your insurance agent to be sure.

 Workers compensation insurance protects you if an employee is hurt at work.
 Most states require that all employers carry some type of workers comp insurance.